 Group Theory in Chemistry, David M. Bishop

 There are a myriad of them out there, this is the only one I have looked through.
 If you don’t like it, odds are there’s another one you will like better with the exact same name (or very close).
-There is one book I actually read and liked though, it’s this one:
+There is another chemistry book I actually read and liked:

 Linearity, Symmetry, and Prediction in the Hydrogen Atom, Stephanie Frank Singer